bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

 Now we have the PPR data in a sqlite database.

 ### Create tempoary data table

 We will create a temporary table to iterate over while we are creating the functions to normalise and extract data.

+Dummy columns are added to store our extracted data.

 To do this, we will again use pandas.